Waddington Heritage Trail

 The guide was produced by historian Dave Reeves working with local groups, including the Waddington History Group.
 It describes a narrative along a particular route around the village, that takes people to places of interest and where thing ‘used to be’, as well as the Emblem artworks.
 Hard copies of the guide can be picked up from Waddington Parish Council office during opening times, from various locations in the village, and from The National Centre for Craft and Design in Sleaford.
 A digital version of the guide can be downloaded below:

-We have also developed a trail guide for Welbourn, and are currently working on a guide for North Hykeham, which will be ready later this year.
+We have also developed a trail guide for Welbourn, and for North Hykeham.

-All these walks can be enjoyed by residents, visitors to the villages and walkers along the longer Ridges & Furrows trail.
+All these walks can be enjoyed by residents, visitors to the village/town and walkers taking a detour from the longer Ridges & Furrows trail.